 There is a deliberate process to making an offer and I include here a step-by-step set of instructions on how that works.
-More to the point: my instructions will help you get the house you want, even if you are dealing with a difficult Seller, a Bank-Owned property, or if you are competing against another Buyer for the same house (yes, it still happens, even in this market!).
+More to the point: my instructions will help you get the house you want, even if you are dealing with a difficult Seller, a Bank-Owned property, or if you are competing against another Buyer for the same house.

 My basic methodology here is one of making your Offer a very formal proceeding.
 When you take these formal steps you are demonstrating to everyone involved in the transaction just how serious a Buyer you are.
-You will set yourself apart from “the crowd” when you follow my method.
-I know this because I have seen this method work over and over and over again in my 20 year career.
+You will set yourself apart from the crowd.
+I have seen this method work time and time again for my Homebuyer clients.

 STEP 1.
 Always make offers in writing.
 Yes, it is absolutely true that offers can be presented verbally.
 Don’t do that.
 Put your offer in writing every time.
 Even if you are in a situation where you and the Seller are sending counter offers back and forth, every new offer should be in writing.